Generales de Durango: Creation

 In November 2016, LMB owners approved the move of the Delfines from Ciudad del Carmen, Campeche, to Durango, restoring professional baseball to the state for the first time since the Alacranes de Durango moved to Campeche to become the Piratas de Campeche in 1980.
 A remodeled Estadio de Béisbol Francisco Villa in Durango was announced as the home venue.
 The move was nearly put in danger by economic risk, as reports circulated that the Generales would not play in 2017 due to the owner's lack of financial resources and delays in the remodeling of the stadium.
 The franchise managed to begin play, though a delay of the planned opening game in the stadium was necessary.

 Initial season

 The Generales finished the 2017 season with a 43–66 record, last in the North Division.
-Yadir Drake led the team in hitting with a .385 average; he and Jairo Perez had 14 home runs.
-Perez led the team in RBI with 65.
+Yadir Drake led the team in hitting with a .385 average; he and Jairo Pérez had 14 home runs.
+Pérez led the team in RBI with 65.
 Fernando Nieve had the lowest ERA, 2.25.
-Mario Gonzalez led the team in strikeouts with 77.
+Mario González led the team in strikeouts with 77.
 Amilcar Gaxiola had the most wins, seven.

-Suspension and reinstatement
+Suspension and reinstatement (2017)

 In September 2017, the league announced that the Generales would take the 2018 season off, to reorganize their finances, and return in 2019.
 However, this decision was appealed by the Generales.
 At a subsequent league meeting in November 2017, the decision was made that the Generales would compete in 2018, subject to a two-year guarantee of financial solvency.

+Suspension (2024)

+It was announced on 22 February 2024 that the Generales would be provisionally suspended for the 2024 season.
+In March 2024, the league indefinitely suspended the team due to fraud allegations against the club owner, Venezuelan businessman Carlos Lazo.
+The Generales were later replaced by Caliente de Durango.
+On 24 April 2024, Lazo was arrested in Las Vegas.